 - During daily use there is no big difference in speed

 - TunnelBear will automatically connect you to the fastest server option

 Safety – How secure is TunnelBear?

-Perhaps the most important feature of a VPN is the safety it can offer.
-People use a VPN to make sure their data is private and their identity is hidden.
+Perhaps the most important feature of a VPN is the level of security it can offer.
+People use a VPN to make sure their data stays private and their identity is hidden.
 With TunnelBear you won’t need to worry about your online safety.
 They adhere to the highest international standard for encryption and offer some of the safest VPN protocols.
 In 2018 TunnelBear was bought by McAfee.
-This isn’t necisseraly a bad thing.
+This isn’t necessarily a bad thing.
 However, some people view it as a disadvantage that the VPN service has ended up with an American company.

 Below you find a table that gives you an overview of the different protocols TunnelBear uses on different devices.

 Logging and privacy

 That TunnelBear is in one of the 5 Eyes countries isn’t ideal for privacy purposes.
 However, they claim not to keep any IP or traffic logs.
 TunnelBear does track a few other things, but they are refreshingly open about this.
 If you want to find out exactly what they track you can go to their privacy page which explains it all.

 While most VPN providers will claim not to keep any logs, most of them do collect similar information as TunnelBear.
 It is nice to see that TunnelBear isn’t afraid to address this on their own website.
 The most important thing is that they do not keep any traffic or IP logs.
 This means they won’t be able to see what you do when you use their VPN.